-- ensuring recommendations identified in the fire risk assessment have been undertaken, - reviewing the fire risk assessment on a regular basis, - developing an Emergency Evacuation Plan, - ensuring appropriate procedures are in place to call and liaise with the local Fire and Rescue Service - Ensuring that Personal Emergency Evacuation Plans (PEEPS) for staff or pupils with impaired mobility have been completed. - Ensuring that Fire wardens have been appointed at the School - Organising termly fire drills - Ensuring appropriate fire safety records are being maintained. - Ensuring that staff have received appropriate fire safety training for their position.
+- Ensuring recommendations identified in the fire risk assessment have been undertake. - Reviewing the fire risk assessment on a regular basis. - Holding and reviewing an Emergency Evacuation Plan. - Ensuring appropriate procedures are in place to call and liaise with the local Fire and Rescue Service. - Ensuring that Personal Emergency Evacuation Plans (PEEPS) for staff or pupils with impaired mobility have been completed. - Ensuring that Fire wardens have been appointed at the School. - Organising and recording termly fire drills. - Ensuring appropriate fire safety records are being maintained.

+• Ensuring that staff have received appropriate fire safety training for their position.